CamilleScholtz/dotfiles/README.md

 neet
 ----
 A button that shows my current watching series/animu with episode count.
+Now also launches currently watching episode on click!!! wow!!

 notify
 ------